funtastic1234/cloudscape-for-PSF/README.md

-# Workshop: Build a cloud experience with Cloudscape, an open-source design system
+# This repo builds the needed code to develop with Cloudscape, an open-source design system by AWS

 In this workshop, we will go from an empty React TypeScript project to building a basic application using Cloudscape components in three steps: